The WWF is run at a local level by the following offices...

 WWF works to mitigate and adapt to climate change and works with local communities by promoting sustainable use of natural resources and implement economic mechanisms for alternative livelihood which simultaneously protects biodiversity.
 This includes the development of ecotourism (guest houses and natural trials) and beekeeping, the establishment of orchards and vineyards, the provision of necessary agricultural machinery.

-In partnership with the governments of Armenia and Georgia, WWF Armenia established the first transboundary protected area in the region including Lake Arpi National Park in Armenia and Javakheti Protected Areas in Georgia.
+In partnership with the governments of Armenia and Georgia, WWF Armenia assisted the established the first transboundary protected area in the region including Lake Arpi National Park in Armenia and Javakheti Protected Areas in Georgia.

 WWF also focuses on climate change by taking measures to help forest ecosystems adapt to climate change.
 This is done via projects on forest rehabilitation and transformation, whereby monoculture pine stands forests are mixed with broadleaf forests making them more resilient to climate change.